Convergent and Efficient Deep Q Network Algorithm: Inefficiency of minimizing the MSBE

-The ill-conditionness has two important implications.
-First, as gradient descent converges at a rate of $O(\kappa)$,\footnote{Although in the deterministic case momentum can be used accelerate gradient descent to a convergence rate of $O(\sqrt{\kappa})$, it cannot straightforwardly be applied to stochastic gradient descent since it requires a large momentum factor $(\frac{\sqrt{\kappa}-1}{\sqrt{\kappa}+1})^2$ \citep{PolyakMomentum} which results in unacceptably large noise.} we see that the time required for learning is $O(N^2)$ for the RG algorithm, quadratic in the problem size.
-In contrast, Q-learning requires $O(N)$ time to learn as it straightforwardly propagates reward information form $s_{N-1}$ to $s_0$.
-Therefore, the RG algorithm is less efficient than Q-learning.
-It seems that this argument does not only apply to the RG algorithm and Q-learning, but also applies to gradient-TD and TD learning in general.
-Secondly, the ill-conditionness property implies that a small $L_{\textit{MSBE}}$ does not necessarily correspond to a short distance between the learned $Q$ and the optimal $Q^*$, which may explain why $L_{\textit{MSBE}}$ is not a useful indicator of performance \citep{IsBellmanResidualABadProxy}.
+The ill-conditionedness has two important implications.
+First, as gradient descent converges at a rate of $O(\kappa)$,\footnote{Although in the deterministic case momentum can be used to accelerate gradient descent to a convergence rate of $O(\sqrt{\kappa})$, it cannot straightforwardly be applied to stochastic gradient descent since it requires a large momentum factor $(\frac{\sqrt{\kappa}-1}{\sqrt{\kappa}+1})^2$ \citep{PolyakMomentum} which results in unacceptably large noise.} the required learning time is quadratic in the problem size, i.e.~$O(N^2)$, for the RG algorithm.
+In contrast, Q-learning only requires $O(N)$ steps as it straightforwardly propagates reward information from $s_{i+1}$ to $s_{i}$ at each iteration step.
+Therefore, the RG algorithm is significantly less computationally efficient than Q-learning.
+Secondly, the ill-conditionedness implies that a small $L_{\textit{MSBE}}$ does not necessarily correspond to a small distance between the learned $Q$ and the optimal $Q^*$, which may explain why $L_{\textit{MSBE}}$ is not a useful indicator of performance \citep{IsBellmanResidualABadProxy}.